-The chart shows global literacy rates among adults, over the period 1800-2014.
-This is a powerful graph: it tells us that over the last two centuries the share of illiterate adults has gone down from 88% to less than 15%.
+The chart shows global literacy rates among adults since 1800.
+This is a powerful graph: it tells us that over the last two centuries the share of illiterate adults has gone down from 88% to less than 14%.

 This global perspective on education leads to a natural question: What does it actually mean that a person is ‘literate’ in these international statistics?

 Literacy rates are only a proxy for what we actually care about, namely literacy skills.
 The distinction matters because literacy skills are complex and span over a range of proficiency shades, while literacy rates assume a sharp, binary distinction between those who are and aren’t ‘literate’.

-What is the definition of literacy that underlies the estimates in the chart below?
+What is the definition of literacy that underlies the estimates in the chart?
 And how do these estimates compare to other measures of educational achievement and literacy skills?

 In this post we answer these questions.
 We begin with an overview of recent estimates published by UNESCO, and then move on to discuss long-run estimates that rely on historical data.

 Let’s start by taking a look at recent estimates of literacy.
 Specifically, the estimates of literacy rates compiled by UNESCO from different sources.

-In the chart below we present a breakdown of these estimates, showing the main methodologies that countries use to measure literacy, and how these have changed over time.
+In the chart we present a breakdown of these estimates, showing the main methodologies that countries use to measure literacy, and how these have changed over time.
 (To explore changes across time use the slider underneath the map.)

 The breakdown covers four categories: self-reported literacy declared directly by individuals, self-reported literacy declared by the head of the household, tested literacy from proficiency examinations, and indirect estimation or extrapolation.

 In most cases, the categories covering ‘self-reports’ (green and orange) correspond to estimates of literacy that rely on answers provided to a simple yes/no question asking people if they can read and write.

 The category ‘indirect estimation’ (red) corresponds mainly to estimates that rely on indirect evidence from educational attainment, usually based on the highest degree of completed education.